rpdav/nixos/system/hosts/zenbook/README.md

 Add disko-install pipe-operators option
-Has trouble pulling secrets from gitea - test on main machine New command with native disko binary: sudo disko-install --flake .#zenbook --option extra-experimental-features pipe-operators --disk main /dev/vda
+Has trouble pulling secrets from gitea - test on main machine New command with native disko binary:
+`sudo disko-install --flake github:rpdav/nixos?ref=63-fw13-reinstall#zenbook --option extra-experimental-features pipe-operators --disk main /dev/vda`
+^-- this still leads to out-of-disk (memory) failures even on a 16GB VM with disko on the iso